 Vanity Plate: Gracie Films' appears at the end of the film in a homage to the television series; this is the first and only time to date the plate has appeared in a feature film produced the company.
 (A version of the logo would later appear in the theatrical short Maggie Simpson in: The Longest Daycare.)

 What Could Have Been: A Simpsons movie has been planned since the 1990s, but the writers couldn't figure out how to stretch the plot to feature-film length.
 Episodes that were considered for a feature-length movie are "Kamp Krusty" (which became the first episode of season four) and "Bonfire of the Manatees" (the first episode of season 17).
+Before his death, Phil Hartman had expressed interest in doing a live-action Troy McClure film.

 Kelsey Grammer's Sideshow Bob and a family therapist voiced by Minnie Driver were originally going to be in the film, but for some reason their scenes were cut.